vld090/CSARCH2-Simulation-Project/README.md

 ![Test-Case-01](essential-imgs/Test-Case-01.jpeg)

 ### Case #2
 The user's inputs are in WORDS; specifically, the Main Memory Size (MM), Cache Memory Size (CMS), and Program Flow.
-If the aforementioned parameters are in words, word-to-block conversion will be done for the input values [See Formula for Word-To-Block](#formulas-used)
+If the aforementioned parameters are in words, word-to-block conversion will be done for the input values ([See Formula for Word-To-Block](#formulas-used)).

     Memory Access Time: 10ns